-Students who arrive after 7:50 A.M. must report directly to the front office for a late pass in order to be admitted to class.
-If your child will be late, please personally sign him or her in at the office on arrival.
+Students who arrive after the beginning of first period must report directly to the front office for a late pass in order to be admitted to class.
+If your child will be late, please provide him/her with a signed acknowledgement or personally sign them in at the office on arrival.